Zahnarzt-Gemeinschaftspraxis Dres. Hamann & Schmücker in Rostock - Groß Klein

 10. Where shall I go to with toothache during the weekend?

-Please have a look into your regional daily newspaper.
 In Rostock, there is always a dentist having emergency service outside the normal surgery hours.
 However, please note that the dentist on duty available via an emergency number at night is only responsible for real emergencies.
 This comprises accidental injury, post-bleeding or feverish inflammations in the temporomandibular area.
+The dentist on duty you can find here.

 12. How often is dental calculus required to be removed?